 JEE Mains 2027 Syllabus PDF - Check PCM Chapter Wise Syllabus

-JEE Mains 2027 Syllabus: The National Testing Agency will release the official syllabus for JEE Main 2027 in October 2026.
-The JEE Mains 2027 syllabus will consist of three major subjects: Physics, Chemistry, and Mathematics.
-The JEE Main syllabus will be uploaded on the official website.
-Usually, the JEE Main syllabus for the 2027-28 session is based on NCERT Class 11 and 12 topics.
+JEE Mains 2027 Syllabus- The National Testing Agency will publish the JEE Main syllabus 2027 along with the information brochure.
+The authority is expected to release the syllabus of JEE Main 2027 in October 2026.
+The JEE Main syllabus will consist of three major subjects: Physics, Chemistry, and Mathematics.
+Usually, the JEE Main syllabus for the 2027-28 session will be based on NCERT Class 11 and 12 topics.
 The three subjects of JEE Main 2027 consist of a total of 75 questions, 25 questions in each section.

 This Story also Contains